codeEllo/OnlineShoppingSystem/README.md

 # ICT502 Project
 Me and my team  member worked together on a web developing using Oracle SQL Developer.
-The purpose of this project is to be able manage the advanced flows and algorithms in Oracle SQL Databases.
+The purpose of this project is to develope a web-based system based on suitable components within the advanced flows and algorithms using Oracle Databases.

 WITH NO DATABASE CONNECTION!